-This is a tour of Seattle's International District.
-Also available as a printable walking tour (PDF format).
+This is a tour of Seattle's International District, written in 2004, and also vailable as a printable walking tour (PDF format).
 It was prepared by Walt Crowley and produced by Chris Goodman and Marie McCaffrey.
 Presented by the City of Seattle, Office of Economic Development, Tourism Division.

 The International District is the home of Seattle's Chinatown and a cultural and commercial center for the city's diverse Asian American and Pacific Islander communities.
 Now protected within a national and local historic district, many of its buildings date from the early 1900s, when the area was regraded as part of the development of the nearby railroad stations and train yards.
 The core of the neighborhood is bounded by Yesler Way on the north, Dearborn Avenue on the south, Interstate-5 on the east, and 5th Avenue S on the west.